david-andreasson/novareport/README.md

 The goal of Nova Report is to demonstrate:
 - Scalable microservice communication
-- Secure payment integration using Monero
+- Secure payment integration using Monero and Stripe
 - Real-world data ingestion from public APIs
 - Automated content generation with AI
 - Clear separation of responsibilities between services

 ---

-## 📅 Example Flow
+## � Example Flow

-1. User registers and logs in
+1. A visitor signs up and logs in through the web frontend.
-2. User subscribes and pays with Stripe or Monero
+2. The user purchases a subscription with Stripe or Monero.
-3. Payment confirmation (Stripe webhook or Monero monitor) activates the subscription
+3. Payment confirmation (Stripe webhook or Monero monitor) activates the subscription in subscriptions-service.
-4. A scheduler in `reporter-service` runs every 4 hours, ingests crypto news and builds the report
+4. Every 4 hours the reporter-service ingests crypto news and builds the latest report with 1min.ai.
-5. AI (via 1min.ai) generates the structured report summary
+5. notifications-service delivers the report by email/Discord and exposes it to the frontend.
-6. `notifications-service` sends the report via email and Discord
+6. The user reads the latest report in the browser once access is granted.

 ---